-7.3.2.3 The structures of legs, possessing buoyancy shall not be taken into account in determining the displacement for the purposes of freeboard calculation.

-7.3.2.4 When self-elevating units are assigned the freeboard and they are expected to be manned when under tow, the requirements of 4.4.8 as regards the minimum bow height shall be met.
+- 7.3.2.1 Freeboard of self-elevating units and conditions of its assignment shall be in compliance with Sections 2 and 3. - 7.3.2.2 The structures of legs, possessing buoyancy shall not be taken into account in determining the displacement for the purposes of freeboard calculation. - 7.3.2.3 When self-elevating units are assigned the freeboard and they are expected to be manned when under tow, the requirements of 4.4.8 as regards the minimum bow height shall be met.

-Where this requirement is difficult to achieve, adequate substantiation confirming safe conditions of the move (transit) of the unit on the predetermined route with indication of allowable wind and sea state for the field move (transit) period shall be submitted in each case.
+Where this requirement is difficult to achieve, adequate substantiation confirming safe conditions of the move (transit) of the unit on the predetermined route with indication of allowable wind and sea state for the field move (transit) period shall be submitted.